 Petition Support Letters

 Speak to your counselor or provider if you need a petition support letter, such as for withdrawal from classes or reinstatement of financial aid.
 Tell your provider the purpose of the letter and share complete contact information for the letter recipient.
-If your provider is no longer on staff at the CWC, you may obtain a letter by completing the CWC Request for Records form.

 Note that petition committees generally only view support letters favorably when they are written by a provider with whom you have established a working relationship.
 If you have met with a CWC provider for only 1-2 visits, the provider can only offer a visit verification form.